rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/05_Moving_Average.md

 ]
 ```

-## Call the function wtr those features you are interested in their correlation's plot
+## Call the function wrt those features you are interested in their running average's plot

 ```python
 ave(features[2], features[0])